-1 Introduction
+2 Introduction

 Creating new ideas is one of the most fascinating and important human capabilities.
 For example, cell phones and smart phones are newly created categories of objects that young and old adults learned and have become reliant on in the last few decades.
 Computational researchers have identified generating novel objects and objectives as one of the defining, and most difficult to formalize, characteristics of intelligent life (Lake, Ullman, Tenenbaum, & Gershman, 2017; Lehman & Stanley, 2011; Taylor et al., 2016).
+Recently, generative deep learning methods, such as stable diffusion Rombach, Blattmann, Lorenz, Esser, and Ommer (2022) and ChatGPT, have captivated researchers and the overall public.
+Their power to generate novel images and text is astonishing.
+They have been reported to win an art contest Roose (2022), and to pass a major graduate medical and business school examinations Kung et al. (2023); Terwiesch (2023).
+What are the major principles underlying category generation?

-Yet, the cognitive mechanisms that enable people to innovate are not well understood and are understudied by scientists.
+Despite recent successes in generation from machine learning methods, the cognitive mechanisms that enable people to innovate are not well understood and are understudied by scientists.
 In part, this is due to the inherent difficulty of designing and conducting experiments that test these capabilities.
 How would a scientist devise an experiment that induces a participant to create new categories that are as interesting as cell phones and smart phones?
 Devising such an experiment is still beyond our capability.
 Instead, we take a step towards this goal, and investigate the fundamental constraints and expectations that people have when they generate new categories.